dianapatrong/datapipeline2-olist-assignment/README.md

 ## Testing

+To run the tests, while at the root of the repository execute the following command:
+`$  mill spark.standalone.run test  data/archive/ output/`
 1. Verify data is downloaded correctly to the correct folder
 2. Verify dataset contains important columns `order_delivered_customer_date`, `customer_id` and `order_purchase_timestamp`
 3. Verify columns `order_delivered_customer_date` and `order_purchase_timestamp` can be casted to timestamp data type, otherwise filter out